manymoments/manymoments.github.io/_posts/2019-10-13-progress-in-synchronous-protocols.md

 Generally, whenever a protocol is assumed to be running in the synchronous setting, they mean either or both of the following:
 - **Bounded message delay.** All messages will arrive within a bounded delay of $\Delta$.
-- **Lock-step execution.** Replicas execute the protocol in rounds where they start and end a round at the same time.
+- **Lock-step execution.** Replicas execute the protocol in rounds in a synchronized manner such that a message sent at the start of a round arrives by the end of the round.

 **Lock-step execution vs. bounded message delay.** Some papers refer to their protocol latency in terms of \#rounds, whereas some others in terms of $\Delta$.
 It turns out that one can obtain lock-step execution from a bounded message delay assumption, by merely using a *clock synchronization* protocol.
-Due to works by [Dolev et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.499.2250&rep=rep1&type=pdf) and [Abraham et al.](https://eprint.iacr.org/2018/1028.pdf), we have solutions with $O(n^2)$ message complexity to achieve clock synchronization.
-They show that a $2\Delta$ time suffices to implement a lock-step round.
+Due to works by [Dolev et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.499.2250&rep=rep1&type=pdf) and [Abraham et al.](https://eprint.iacr.org/2018/1028.pdf), we have solutions with $O(n^2)$ message complexity to achieve such synchronization.
+Specifically, they show that a $2\Delta$ time suffices to implement a lock-step round.
 Thus, conceptually, the two assumptions boil down to just assuming a bounded message delay.

-**Are the above assumptions reasonable?** For practitioners, the assumptions may seem strong.
-First, if the bounded message delay assumption does not hold even for a single message, then we may have a safety violation.
-Second, if lock-step execution is required, it may be hard to implement in practice.
+**Are the above assumptions reasonable?** For practitioners, the synchrony assumption may seem strong.
+First, if the bounded message delay assumption does not hold *even* for a single message, then we may have a safety violation.
+Second, lock-step execution may be hard to implement in practice.
 Finally, waiting for multiple rounds/$\Delta$’s implies a high latency to commit.
 Research in the synchronous setting has been improving all of these aspects to bring synchrony closer to practice.

 **Why should we tackle all of these problems and improve synchronous protocols?** Because the lower bound by [DLS](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) says that we cannot tolerate a minority corruption by making weaker assumptions such as partial synchrony/asynchrony.
 (Due to the [FLM](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/) lower bound, digital signatures/PoW is also necessary to disallow an adversary from simulating multiple parties and tolerate a minority corruption.)

 *A note on the bounded message delay.* Bounded message delay $\Delta$ refers to a pessimistic bound for the time it takes a message to arrive.
 In practice, the actual message delay in the network denoted $\delta$, can be much smaller.

 **History of synchronous consensus protocols.**
-- \[1982\] The first synchronous protocol in the Byzantine setting was introduced by Lamport, Shostak, and Pease.
-Their protocol, however, required an exponential communication complexity.
+- \[1982\] The first synchronous protocol in the Byzantine setting was introduced by [Lamport, Shostak, and Pease](https://people.eecs.berkeley.edu/~luca/cs174/byzantine.pdf).
+Their protocol, however, required an exponential message complexity.
 - \[1982\] Dolev and Strong improved this protocol to have a simple and elegant Byzantine Broadcast construction with polynomial message complexity.
-Their protocol required every replica to only send up to two messages to every other replica (but each message could be a chain of size $O(f)$).
-However, the protocol executed for O(n) synchronous rounds to tolerate f < n-1 Byzantine faults.
+Their protocol required every replica to only send up to two messages to every other replica (but each message could be a chain of size $O(f)$ signatures).
+However, the protocol executed for $O(n)$ synchronous rounds to tolerate $f < n-1$ Byzantine faults.
+For a large $n$, the latency is not desirable.
 - \[1982\] Separately, it was also shown by Lamport and Fischer that an $O(f)$ round latency is necessary for any deterministic synchronous protocol.
 Thus, Dolev-Strong was optimal in terms of commit latency for deterministic protocols.
 - \[2006\] Katz and Koo showed the first expected $O(1)$ round protocol with $O(n^2)$ communication.
 More specifically, their protocol required 29 rounds in expectation against an adaptive adversary.
+- \[2016\] The XFT protocol took a different approach to architect the system; in the steady state, the protocol only relied on messages from a fixed predetermined majority of replicas.
+If these replicas are all honest, in fact, they could run the protocol without waiting for any network delay $\Delta$.
+However, if there are failures they need to view-change to a new fixed majority of replicas.
+It turns out that if the number of faults $f$ is high (e.g., linear in $n$) as is tolerated by most consensus protocols, one will require an exponential number of view-changes.
+However, XFT provides an interesting design point where the steady state is fast (independent of $\Delta$) but view-changes are extremely slow.
 - \[2017\] Abraham et al. showed a conceptually more straightforward version of the Katz-Koo protocol that terminates in 10 rounds against a static adversary (and 16 rounds against an adaptive adversary).
 Their work also introduced the clock synchronization protocol for translating rounds to $\Delta$’s while still maintaining $O(n^2)$ message complexity.
-- \[2018\] Dfinity ...
+- \[2018\] Dfinity Consensus requires
 - \[2019\] Sync HotStuff

+**Remark.** All protocols derived from Nakamoto consensus rely on synchrony.
+We will discuss about them in a later post.